 A silent epidemic is upon us.

 According to the Center for Disease Control and Prevention (CDC), up to one in five kids living in the U.S. shows signs or symptoms of mental health disorder.
 If that isn’t hard enough to swallow, in Eagle County, the statistics are shocking.

-Healthy Kids Colorado 2017 Survey, facilitated locally by Eagle River Youth Coalition, shows that Eagle County student mental health issues are rising and predicted to get worse due to the COVID-19 pandemic.
+Healthy Kids Colorado 2017 Survey, facilitated locally by Mountain Youth every other year since 2011, shows that Eagle County student mental health issues are rising and predicted to get worse due to the COVID-19 pandemic.

 EFEC is committed to identifying and backing a new approach to mental health support for students in schools.
 We seek to ensure that every Eagle County School is staffed with a mental health professional, and that each professional has the resources they need to be effective.

 “In U.S. public schools today, it’s estimated there is one school psychologist for every 1,381 students.
 The National Association of School Psychologists recommends one psychologist for every 500 to 700 students.”

 We will continue working closely with the District and collaboratively with mental and behavioral health organizations to secure sustainable, long term funding that will support the mental health services our students’ need.